maryjis/preprocessing_fmri_dti/README.md

+# Connectivity matrices  for functional MRI and diffusion MRI data
-# In this repo I have provided several notebooks for building connectivity matrices  for functional MRI and diffusion MRI data.
+In this repo I have provided several notebooks for building connectivity matrices  for functional MRI and diffusion MRI data.